Mission & Purpose

 Our goal is to provide information about what complications can occur due to ENPP1 and ABCC6 Deficiencies (e.g. GACI, ARHR2) and to provide hope for families impacted by the condition.
 We hope that our website, newsletter, and social media outlets act as a resource not only for medical information but for personal support during your own GACI/ARHR2 journey.
 Our community is small but growing and we hope to offer support and information to families affected by this disorder around the world.

 What is GACI?

 Generalized Arterial Calcification of Infancy (GACI) is a rare genetic disorder that affects the circulatory system in addition to other body systems.
-GACI was first described in medical literature around 1900.
-It occurs in approximately 1:200,000 births.
+GACI was first described in medical literature in 1899.
+It occurs in approximately 1:64,000 pregnancies.
 GACI affects males and females equally and occurs in populations all across the world.
-Individuals with GACI can exhibit a variety of medical features including respiratory distress, arterial calcification, gastrointestinal issues, joint calcification, hearing loss, high blood pressure, stroke, and heart failure.
-Learn more here.
+Individuals with GACI can exhibit a variety of medical features, including respiratory distress, arterial calcification, gastrointestinal issues, joint calcification, hearing loss, high blood pressure, stroke, and heart failure.

 What is ARHR2?